 Beirut and Beyond seeks to benefit Palestinian refugee communities by relief, reconciliation, and relationship.
 In the Middle East, we partner with national organizations already involved in humanitarian work in Palestinian refugee camps; we bring needed supplies, fund projects, and provide volunteers.
 In the US, we focus on education.
-We teach on the Palestinian narrative and on peacemaking in a very complicated conflict.
+We teach on the Palestinian refugee narrative and on peacemaking in a very complicated conflict.
 This brings awareness to the past and present realities of Palestinian life and gives the opportunity for others to encounter and serve Palestinian refugees.
-We base our work on the teachings of Jesus to be peacemakers in the world and to reconcile people to God and to each other.

 Relief | Reconciliation | Relationship